 So the media, the things that you and I saw that we liked and the quotes we saw that we liked, that's not what they played in the media.

-In the in the in the mainstream media, they were playing quotes about the investigation.
+In the mainstream media, they were playing quotes about the investigation.

 There was one quote, one little quote.

-They didn't pay, they didn't play that he wanted to certainly compromise and increase legal immigration, that the economy is growing going great, that America is as strong as it's ever been in terms of security.
+They didn't play that he wanted to certainly compromise and increase legal immigration, that the economy is going great, that America is as strong as it's ever been in terms of security.

-But that but basically that was President Trump reaching out and broadening his appeal, and that's why you've seen his numbers won't bounce in these meet in these polls in the media polls.
+And that's why you've seen his numbers won't bounce in these polls, in the media polls.

 They'll grind up because there is significant opposition to him.